 What are your favourite UpCircle products?

-At the moment I am particularly loving our Cleansing Face Balm and our Face Moisturiser.
+At the moment I am particularly loving our Cleansing Face Balm and our Face Moisturiser with Argan Powder.
 I wear our moisturiser every day and think the texture is unbeatable!
 It’s so light and yet deeply hydrating.
 It doesn’t feel greasy and makeup sits really well on top of it.
 I love our cleansing calm for the scent alone… and love that it’s bright yellow!
 It melts onto your skin as you massage it in, lifting off dirt, grime, and all traces of makeup – including mascara.
 It’s magic!
 It leaves my skin glowing, I’m obsessed.

-My third and final is our certified organic Face Serum!
+My third and final is our certified Organic Face Serum!
 It has won multiple awards and is our highest rated product.
 It’s made with antioxidant-rich coffee and rosehip oils which fade dark spots and brighten the complexion.
 It can be used either morning or night to help boost collagen and keep skin firm.
 I think one of the reasons for its success is that it’s extremely reasonably priced.